Acronychal/lxc-depot-utility/README.md

 When script runs.
 It'll search for available distribution templates locaed in the /var/lib/vz/template/cache directory in Proxmox VE.

-The utility prompts then the user to select the distribution file to be used.
+The utility prompts then the user to select the distribution file to be used from a list.

 The user is prompted to select from three diferent predefined container sizes.